cyberbotics/webots/docs/guide/spot.md

 Spot uses five stereo cameras (360 degrees vision) to avoid obstacles and people as it moves through dynamic work sites.

 It is unfortunately not possible to use the [Spot SDK](https://github.com/boston-dynamics/spot-sdk) together with Webots.
-This is because as this SDK doesn't include all the low level motion control functionalities which are necessary to control the simulated model.
+This is because this SDK doesn't include all the low level motion control functionalities which are necessary to control the simulated model.
 Re-writing these functionalities as open-source software or somehow reusing Boston Dynamics binary libraries could be a possibility enabling the creation of an interface between the Spot SDK and Webots.

 ### Movie Presentation